 ORIGINAL COURSE ANNOUNCEMENT

 Are you at the forefront of marine conservation and management challenges in Indonesia?
-Conservation Strategy Fund is now accepting applications for an Economic Tools for Marine Conservation training course, to be held May 18-29th, 2015 in Bali, Indonesia.
-This course is being offered in partnership with the Coral Triangle Center and with support from the MacArthur Foundation.
+Conservation Strategy Fund is now accepting applications for our Economic Tools for Marine Conservation training course, to be held May 16 - 27th, 2016 in Bali, Indonesia.
+This course is being offered with support from the David and Lucile Packard Foundation and the Margaret A. Cargill Foundation and will be held in collaboration with Bogor Agricultural University (IPB).

 This course will provide a foundation in the economics of fisheries management and coastal conservation in Indonesia.
 Topics will include: economic drivers of destructive fishing practices and coastal degradation, valuation of environmental goods and services, incentives and policy solutions for fisheries and coastal resource management, marine spatial planning and protected area financing, and cost-benefit analysis of projects and policies.
 The training will also include a workshop component to help participants develop concrete applications of these tools.